Call our licensed insurance agents (TTY 711)

 How Often Will Insurance Cover a Nebulizer?

-The simple answer is Medicare will cover the cost of a nebulizer every five years.
-However, it’s not that simple, and each beneficiary may have different needs.
-Still, you can rent or buy a nebulizer, and Medicare will cover the device.
-However, before you can get started with a new nebulizer, you must apply for your device within six months of your doctor visit when the nebulizer becomes medically necessary.
+Medicare will cover the cost of renting or buying a nebulizer every five years.
+Before you can get started with a new nebulizer, you must apply for your device within six months of your doctor visit when the nebulizer becomes medically necessary.

-When the time comes, and Medicare will cover a nebulizer, you can choose to rent or buy your device.
-But no matter your choice, the device must come from a Medicare-approved supplier.
-If you decide to rent your nebulizer, consider that you will automatically own it after 13 months of renting the equipment.
+When the time comes, you may have the choice to rent or buy your device.
+Either way, the device must come from a Medicare-approved supplier.
+If you decide to rent your nebulizer, you will automatically own it after 13 months.

 How Much Do Nebulizers Cost?

-The exact cost of your nebulizer will depend on what type of nebulizer you order and whether you rent or buy your equipment.
+The exact cost of your nebulizer will depend on what type you order and whether you rent or buy your equipment.
 Most suppliers provide DME through rental agreements.

-If you own a Medicare-DME item, you will pay 20% of the price while Medicare pays 80%.
+For equipment that’s covered by Part B, you will pay 20% of the approved price while Medicare pays 80%.

 With rental equipment, Medicare makes monthly payments for the items for a certain period.
 You pay 20% of the amount approved by Medicare after you have met your annual Medicare Part B deductible.